ShreyasSinhame/ShreyasSinhame/README.md

-- 👋 Hi, I’m @ShreyasSinha
+- 👋 Hi, I’m @ShreyasSinha, this is my 2 GitHUB acc.
 - 👀 I’m interested in Data Science
 - 🌱 I’m working and learning core Data Science concepts to become a good Data Scientist
 - 💞️ I’m looking to collaborate on Data Analytics projects.